timescale/timescaledb-docker-ha/README.md

 - pgBackRest
 - scripts to make it all work in a Kubernetes Context

+Currently, our base image is Ubuntu, as we require glibc 2.33+.

 # Build images

 To build an image, run the following make target: